Toomre stability of disk galaxies in quasi-linear MOND: Stability analysis in QUMOND

 \subsection{Perturbation to the Newtonian potential}

-The Toomre criterion (which our work generalises) concerns a localised (wavelength ${\ll r}$) axisymmetric perturbation to the Newtonian potential $\PhiN$ \citep{Toomre_1964}.
+The Toomre criterion (which our work generalizes) concerns a localized (wavelength ${\ll r}$) axisymmetric perturbation to the Newtonian potential $\PhiN$ \citep{Toomre_1964}.
 This perturbation satisfies the Laplace equation outside the disk because there is no matter there.
 In cylindrical polar co-ordinates $\left(r, z \right)$ chosen so $z = 0$ is the disk mid-plane, this becomes